DarthJDG/FakeTileAO/README.md

 Generating the maps is simple: we just draw the 9 required tiles in gray and white, apply some gaussian blur, and save the middle tile.

+For more information and the results, read the article on [CodeBin](http://codebin.co.uk/blog/fake-ambient-occlusion-part1/).

 ## 3. Usage

 It is first and foremost a development tool, not very user friendly, and once compiled, fully automatic.
 To change the parameters, edit the static fields of **org.codebin.faketileao.Config**.